hexylena/penemure/readme.md

     - [x] children (subtasks) (v0)
     - [x] blocking/blocked-by (v0)
     - [x] projects: multiple selection (v0)
-    - [ ] in project: Group of Tasks - ibid, does it mean like, lists within a project? can this be modelled as a task?

 - [ ] repeating tasks (v3)
     - [ ] daily/weekly/etc.